West Auckland, New Zealand: Waitākere Ranges dams and regional park

 By the late 19th century, Auckland City was plagued with seasonal droughts.
 A number of options were considered to counter this, including the construction of water reservoirs in the Waitākere Ranges.
 The first of these projects was the Waitākere Dam in the north-eastern Waitākere Ranges, which was completed in 1910.
 Further reservoirs were constructed along the different river catchments in the Waitākere Ranges: the Upper Nihotupu Reservoir in 1923; the Huia Reservoir in 1929; and the Lower Nihotupu Reservoir in 1948.

 The construction of the Waitākere Dam permanently reduced the flow of the Waitākere River, greatly impacting the Te Kawerau ā Maki community at Te Henga / Bethells Beach.
 Between the 1910s and 1950s, most members of Te Kawerau ā Maki moved away from their traditional rohe, in search of employment or community with other Māori.
-After the construction of the dams, the Nihotupu and Huia reforested in native bush.
+After the construction of the dams, the Nihotupu and Huia areas reforested in native bush.
 The native forest left a strong impression on residents who lived in these communities, and was one of the major factors that sparked the campaign for the Waitākere Ranges to become a nature reserve.

 The Auckland Centennial Memorial Park, which opened in 1940, was formed from various pockets of land that had been reserved by the Auckland City Council starting in 1895.
 Titirangi resident Arthur Mead, the principal engineer who created the Waitākere Ranges dams, lobbied the city council and negotiated with landowners to expand the park.
 Owing to the efforts of Mead, the park had tripled in size by 1964, when it became the Waitākere Ranges Regional Park.